 On October 24, 2017, Dilawri paid the REIT \$896 in respect of the recoverable land transfer tax associated with the acquisition of the Initial Properties.
 To defer the land transfer tax, the REIT subsequently issued the LCs to the land transfer tax authority in the amount of approximately \$753 on behalf of specific members of the Dilawri Group that sold certain of the Initial Properties to the REIT in connection with the IPO.
-If the Dilawri Group continues to hold all of the 9,933,253 issued and outstanding Class B LP Units for 3 years subsequent to the IPO, the LCs are expected to be released.
-The REIT is working with the applicable tax authorities to secure the release of the LC's
+The Dilawri Group held all of the 9,933,253 issued and outstanding Class B LP Units for 3 years subsequent to the IPO, the LCs are expected to be released.
+The REIT is working with the applicable tax authorities to secure the release of the LC's.